drakkar-lig/walt-python-packages/doc/walt/doc/md/tutorial.md

 4. If the experiment gave good results, publish OS images for allowing experiment reproducibility.

 It is still possible to modify things while the node is running (i.e., at step 3 instead of step 1).
-This is mostly useful in the debugging phase, because step 1 is done in a virtual and limited environment (since the OS is not running on the node yet).
+This is mostly useful in the debugging phase, because step 1 is done in a virtual and limited environment.
 However, for the sake of reproducibility, it is better to have everything set up and automated in the WalT OS image before publishing it.

+Command `walt node save` also allows to work the other way: if you made modifications directly on a node, it allows to save the modified OS as a new WalT image.
+See [`walt help show node-save`](node-save.md) for more info.

 ## Workflow step 1: Customizing your image